 Firms must research the typologies involved in market-based money laundering and review recent cases to handle these risks, and then revise their market management tools to take these into account.
 They should keep a close eye on regulatory trends and be prepared for thematic assessments and advice in their home jurisdictions.
 Firms having trouble implementing current anti-market exploitation controls, especially those faced with the technical complexities of putting in place successful trade supervision, must address these issues now before a potential "second wave" of regulations and laws is enforced.

-Capital markets can make an accurate risk assessment with the Sanction Scanner in accordance with the regulations and can perform Customer Due Diligence (CDD) applications.
+Capital markets can make an accurate risk assessment with the Sanction Scanner in accordance with the regulations and can perform CDD applications.
 Thus, they can easily pass these critical steps for AML edits with the Sanction Scanner.
 If you want AML obligations not to be complicated, request a demo.